-Clients and portfolio
+5 Clients and portfolio companies

 - We work alongside our clients and portfolio companies to support their efforts to transition in line with the Paris Agreement-aligned 1.5°C net-zero pathways.
-We proactively and constructively provide feedback and support to our corporate clients on their net-zero-aligned transition - strategies, plans and progress.

-For transition of investment portfolio, we see our active ownership strategy as a powerful tool in influencing corporate behavior to achieve real-economy outcomes.
-We have had a dedicated climate engagement program in place since 2017 to address climate-related risks with measurable progress tracked.
-Similarly, and in line with our intermediate net-zero targets for 2030, we engage with our corporate clients on these - See SR22 "Sustainable investing for our clients" subsection for details about how we approach active ownership and a selection of our engagement programs.

-See SR22 "Supporting the net-zero goals of our investing clients Asset Management" subsection for our dedicated climate engagement - Asset Management subsection for our decided similar program.

-See our Asset Management Stewardship Report and our Global Stewardship Policy for information about our active approach to stewardship as a crucial part of any sustainable investing strategy across asset classes through engagement, proxy voting and advocacy, enabling us to work with firms to influence behaviors, drive changes and achieve better outcomes.
+We proactively and constructively provide feedback and support to our corporate clients on their netzero-aligned transition strategies, plans and progress. - For transition of investment portfolio, we see our active ownership strategy as a powerful tool in influencing corporate behavior to achieve real-economy outcomes.
+We have had a dedicated climate engagement program in place since 2017 to address climaterelated risks with measurable progress tracked.
+Similarly, and in line with our intermediate net-zero targets for 2030, we engage with our corporate clients on these matters. - See SR22 "Sustainable investing for our clients" subsection for details about how we approach active ownership and a selection of our engagement programs.
+See SR22 "Supporting the net-zero goals of our investing clients Asset Management" subsection for our dedicated climate engagement program. - See our Asset Management Stewardship Report and our Global Stewardship Policy for information about our active approach to stewardship as a crucial part of any sustainable investing strategy across asset classes through engagement, proxy voting and advocacy, enabling us to work with firms to influence behaviors, drive changes and achieve better outcomes.

-Industry
+6 Industry

-- We proactively engage with peers in the industry to: i) as appropriate and in line with local rules and regulations, exchange transition expertise and collectively work on finding solutions to common challenges; and ii) represent the financial sector's views cohesively to external stakeholders, such as clients and governments. - See SR22 Supplementary Information document "Evolving and informing our strategy our contributions to the advancement of sustainability" subsection for how we engage with stakeholders on leading to the contribution of th climate topics on a regular basis.
+- We proactively engage with peers in the industry to: i) as appropriate and in line with local rules and regulations, exchange transition expertise and collectively work on finding solutions to common challenges; and ii) represent the financial sector's views cohesively to external stakeholders, such as clients and governments. - See SR22 Supplementary Information document - "Evolving and informing our strategy our contributions to the advancement of sustainability" subsection for how we engage with stakeholders on key climate topics on a regular basis